What Do Environmental Engineers Do?

 - How to Become an Environmental Engineer: Educational Qualifications

-Unity College can help you on your journey to becoming an Environmental Engineer.
+Unity Environmental University can help you on your journey to becoming an Environmental Engineer.

 When you become a sustainability engineer, you’ll be a part of the clean energy industry.
 You will work with clients to meet their goals while reducing or eliminating an environmental impact.
 Learn what an environmental engineer does and what a future in the career might hold.

 Environmental engineering is the branch of engineering that protects others from harsh environmental effects, such as pollution.
 This specialist engineer strives for a cleaner environment by using biology, soil science, and chemistry.

 Sustainability engineers use chemistry, mathematics, and biology to prevent hazards from impacting the environment.
 These technicians prepare, update, and maintain environmental investigation reports and plans.
 They also analyze data, perform inspections, monitor progress, and design projects that aid in protecting the environment.
 Some are even involved in toxic clean-ups.